Postgraduate Programs 2024/25

 Full-time RPg students are required to take an English Language Proficiency Assessment (ELPA) Speaking Test administered by the Division of Language Education before the start of their first term of study.
 Students whose ELPA Speaking Test score is below Level 4, or who failed to take the test in their first term of study, are required to take LANG 5000 until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation.
 The 1 credit earned from LANG 5000 cannot be counted toward the credit requirements.

-DLED 5001
+PLED 5001

 Communicating Research in English